 Custodial credit risk for investments is the risk that in the event of the failure of the counter-party to a transaction, the System will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
-This portfolio will minimize custodial credit risk by limiting investments to those permitted by Act 485 of the Public Acts of 1996, as amended (Michigan Compiled Laws 38.1132 et seq), which include: a) United States Treasury and Agency; b) Mortgages (Collateral and CMOs); c) Corporate Bonds (industrial, finance, asset-backed, utilities, telephone, and Yankee); d) Derivatives (futures, swaps, option contracts on the S&P 500 Index and U.S. Interest Rates, and futures and option contracts on U.S. Treasury and Agency securities); e) American Depository Receipts; f) Non-Dollar Bonds; g) Emerging Market Debt; h) Cash equivalent investments (including repurchase agreements); i) Short-term investment funds; j) International Depository Receipts; k) Global Depository Receipts; l) Convertible Bonds; m) Open and closed-end country funds; and n) Warrants.
+This portfolio will minimize custodial credit risk by limiting investments to those permitted by Michigan Public Act 314 of 1965, as amended, which include: a) United States Treasury and Agency; b) Mortgages (Collateral and CMOs); c) Corporate Bonds (industrial, finance, asset-backed, utilities, telephone, and Yankee); d) Derivatives (futures, swaps, option contracts on the S&P 500 Index and U.S. Interest Rates, and futures and option contracts on U.S. Treasury and Agency securities); e) American Depository Receipts; f) Non-Dollar Bonds; g) Emerging Market Debt; h) Cash equivalent investments (including repurchase agreements); i) Short-term investment funds; j) International Depository Receipts; k) Global Depository Receipts; l) Convertible Bonds; m) Open and closed-end country funds; and n) Warrants.

-In addition, the System will only conduct business with investment management firms that will: comply with all relevant provisions contained in Act 485 of the Public Acts of 1996, as amended (Michigan Compiled Laws 38.1132 et seq); support the overall investment policies of the Plan; understand and accept their designated "role" within the Plan's investment structure; construct a portfolio of securities that reflect the execution of their assigned investment strategy; and adhere to the guidelines of this document and/or any additional written instructions that amend the Investment Policy Statement.
+In addition, the System will only conduct business with investment management firms that will: comply with all relevant provisions contained in Michigan Public Act 314 of 1965, as amended; support the overall investment policies of the Plan; understand and accept their designated "role" within the Plan's investment structure; construct a portfolio of securities that reflect the execution of their assigned investment strategy; and adhere to the guidelines of this document and/or any additional written instructions that amend the Investment Policy Statement.

-As of December 31, 2007, \$78,553 of cash equivalents was exposed to custodial credit risk because it was an uninsured and uncollateralized deposit.
+As of December 31, 2008, \$44,566 of cash equivalents was exposed to custodial credit risk because it was an uninsured and uncollateralized deposit.